Exact Sequences I - Illustrative Examples

 Direct sums of modules

 Suppose M1 and M2 are two R-modules.
 We have seen that their direct sum M1βŠ•M2 and direct product M1Γ—M2 are isomorphic as R-modules.
-(Later we'll see this as an instance of something called a biproduct.)
+(Later we'll see this as an instance of something called a biproduct.
+Also note that if we use our general construction for direct sums and products, in which we replace the notions of formal sums and ordered tuples by certain special set maps, then these two modules aren't just isomorphic, they're literally the same.)
 The former comes with injective R-module morphisms ji:Miβ†’M1βŠ•M2; the latter comes with surjective R-module morphisms pi:M1Γ—M2β†’Mi.
 If we let f:M1βŠ•M2β†’βˆΌM1Γ—M2 be the R-module isomorphism that sends m1+m2↦(m1,m2), then pre-composing each of the projections pi with f gives surjective R-module morphisms Ο€i:M1βŠ•M2β†’Mi.

 What does all of this have in common with the previous example?
 There is now a very similar connection between the module M1 and the module M2 by way of the module M1βŠ•M2, namely a sequence of R-module morphisms